zhilizheng/SBayesRC/README.md

 * Functional per-SNP heritability enrichments (${out_prefix}_sbrc.hsq.enrich): per-SNP heritability enrichment for each annotation.
 MCMC details (${out_prefix}_sbrc.vg.enrich.qt), each row is an output of enrichment from one MCMC iteration (output per 10 iterations); each column is the enrichment specified in the header line.
 * Proportion of variants' effects in a functional annotation belonging to each of the mixture distributions (${out_prefix}_sbrc.annoJointProb):  component 0 zero effec; 1 small effect; 2 median effect; 3 large effect; 4 very large effect.
 MCMC details (${out_prefix}_sbrc.annoJointProb$comp), each row is an output from MCMC iteration (output per 10 iterations); each column is the functional category specified in the header line.
 * Documents for other outputs will be provided in the future.

+# Resource consumption
+The runtime for 7M SNPs: about 9.5 hours with 4 CPU cores and 76GB of memory.

+The runtime for 1M SNPs: about 1.2 hours with 4 CPU cores and 8GB of memory.

+We are optimising the codes, the runtime could be shorter in the future.

 # Reference
 Zheng Z, Liu S, Sidorenko, J, Yengo L, Turley P, Ani A, Wang R, Nolt I, Snieder H, Lifelines Cohort Study, Yang J, Wray NR, Goddard ME, Visscher PM, Zeng J. (2022) Leveraging functional genomic annotations and genome coverage to improve polygenic prediction of complex traits within and between ancestries. bioRxiv 2022.10.12.510418; doi: https://doi.org/10.1101/2022.10.12.510418